Implementation

 1. The Pastoral Training Program

-The Pastoral Training Program is a three-year incubator for men who desire to be a pastor/elder/overseer (which is one office in the New Testament).
+The Leadership Training Program is a three-year incubator for men who desire to be a pastor/elder/overseer (which is one office in the New Testament)—and for women who want to grow as leaders of other women and within their communities.
 Participating in the program does not guarantee that a man will become a pastor, but the program will help him, at very least, to be a more effective leader within his family, church, and neighborhood.

 We have created a leadership development process called The Path of Church Leaders.
 With that framework in mind, the Pastoral Training Program helps men to successfully navigate transitions #4 and #5.
 The total time investment is four to five hours per week.
 We meet by videoconference for ten months out of the year, three times a month, for two hours each meeting.
 Participants can also expect to read about two to three hours a week—three weeks a month.
 We measure our progress by tracking how many men are enrolled in the program and how many men complete the program.